frolovlife/GamepadViewer-Skins/README.md

 # General

 These are custom skins of various controllers for [GamepadViewer](https://gamepadviewer.com/).
-You can use them to display your controller's button presses on your stream.
+You can use them to display the buttons that are being pressed on your stream as an overlay.

 > [!IMPORTANT]
 > GamepadViewer works with XInput controllers.
 Work with DirectInput controllers is not guaranteed.